 To start with, it’s always good to find what the goal will be for the player; to provide a real sense of motivation and engagement, this often needs to be a meaningful goal to the player, something that transcends the player/hero and aims to fulfills its core values or desires.
 This does not have to be the case in all games, but generally it does help to keep the player engaged until they reach their goal.
 So what could these be; looking at successful 80s games, it could be anything, including: saving the planet, saving the human race, bringing XX home safe, eradicating the planet from pollution; etc. so I think u get the idea here; the goal will depend on the objective and theme of your game, but in many cases, it will have to be meaningful.

 - Image from webvanta.com

-OK. so at this stage you have decided about your long-term goal; its time to break it down; in this case, you can break down the long term goal in sub-objectives; for each level, define a simple goal that the player need to achieve; all these goals could be related to each-other; but again here the goals need to be defined, simple, and measurable.
+OK. so at this stage you have decided about your long-term goal; it’s time to break it down; in this case, you can break down the long-term goal in sub-objectives; for each level, define a simple goal that the player needs to achieve; all these goals could be related to each other; but again here the goals need to be defined, simple, and measurable.
 For example:

 3 – Identify resources

-You will need to identify how the player can achieve each goal; so for example, if you look at a pac-man game; since the short term goal is to collect all pills from a particular level, the resources/means for/to achieve this goal would be to be able to move in 4 directions; So resources would include what the player can do, find, collect, or avail of to reach his/her goal and can consists of objects (e.g., that increase power, speed, health, time, etc), skills, time, space.
+You will need to identify how the player can achieve each goal; so for example, if you look at a pac-man game; since the short-term goal is to collect all pills from a particular level, the resources/means for/to achieve this goal would be to be able to move in 4 directions.
+So, resources would include what the player can do, find, collect, or avail of to reach his/her goal.
+These can consist of objects (e.g., that increase power, speed, health, time, etc), skills, time, space.
 So for example, resources could be: